pedrorambo/securicator/README.md

 - [tc module](https://lartc.org/howto/lartc.qdisc.classful.html) to implement traffic shaping limiting the throughput for each IP

 Also, this can be implemented in the router, or load balancer

+# Idea for scaling even more the relay server

+- Have multiple edge servers, that connects directly to the clients
+- Have an internal queue-based routing mechanism to forward the messages

+It should be noted that 2 nodes have to have at least one server in common to be able to communicate.